 Sword & Shield leverages our experience in data and information security compliance under various frameworks (GDPR, NIST, HIPAA, ISO, ITIL, etc.) to identify the gaps between GDPR requirements and your current security posture.

-Sword & Shield employs its 20 years of information security and compliance expertise to partner with you to determine your status and assist you with fulfilling GDPR requirements.
+Sword & Shield employs its more than 20 years of information security and compliance expertise to partner with you to determine your status and assist you with fulfilling GDPR requirements.
 We get to know you through the following:

 We are uniquely qualified to perform your GDPR assessment based on our ability to get to know your organization, systems, processes and documentation, and apply this information to GDPR using our compliance expertise.
-Sword & Shield’s GDPR Assessment services include the following:
+Sword & Shield’s GDPR assessment services include the following: